Divorce, Custody and Family Law FAQs

 Q: What requirements must I meet to get a divorce in Maryland?

-Second, Maryland courts will grant an absolute divorce terminating your marriage if the following requirements are met:
+Second, Maryland courts will grant an absolute divorce terminating your marriage if one or more of the following requirements are met:

 - Adultery.
 If your spouse has committed adultery and you have not forgiven your spouse or cohabited afterward.

 - Desertion.
 If the desertion has continued for 12 months without interruption before the divorce papers were filed with the court, the desertion is deliberate and final, and there is no reasonable hope of a reconciliation between you and your spouse.